NikhilKalloli/fake-users-SQL/README.md

 - Generates 100 fake user profiles with realistic data.
 - Assigns a UUID to each generated user.
 - Stores the generated data in a MySQL database using Node.js and Express.js.
+- The users can Edit or delete their usernames with the help of their credentials.

 ## Prerequisites 🛠️